jonkul/bth-2020-design/content/about/index.md

 ---
-Title: Home
+Title: Om mig
-Description: This is my index page.
+Description: This is my about page.
 ---

 Om mig